Year One - Classes Mercury and Venus

 - Link learning to real life experiences- encourage them to write shopping lists, read signs around the environment, count out money etc.

-- Encourage your child to practise and learn their spellings – discuss spelling patterns or rules.
+- Encourage your child to practise and learn their spellings– discuss spelling patterns or rules and watch our phonics videos on the Warwick Road YouTube page.

-- Talk about your child’s homework – discuss the work, and ask your child to explain it to you.
+- Talk about your child’s homework– discuss the work, ask your child to explain it to you and encourage them to work with increasing independence.

-You may find some of these websites useful to support your child:
+You may find some of these additional websites useful to support your child: